Poisonous Spiders in Tennessee

 Brown recluse spiders prefer sheltered areas with low moisture levels.
 In homes, they tend to prefer darkened storage areas in closets, garages, basements, attics and cupboards.
 Since most brown recluse spiders hibernate in the winter (except for those that live indoors), most bites occur between March and October when humans accidentally disturb their habitat: closets, out-buildings or woodpiles.

-For a photo and description of the brown recluse spider, visit this link:
+For a photo and a publication on the brown recluse spider, click here.

 Black Widow Spider